knutwalker/typed-actors/README.md

 #### Going back to untyped land

 Sometimes you have to receive messages that are outside of your protocol.
 A typical case is `Terminated`, but other modules and patterns have those messages as well.
-You can use `Untyped` to specify a regular untyped receive block, just as if `receive` were actually the way to go.
+You can use `Untyped` to specify a regular untyped receive block, just as if `receive` were actually the way to go. `Untyped` also works with union types without any special syntax.

 ```scala